 Despite insisting that I will take malaria tablets while travelling, I’m afraid to say that I have yet to take a single one.
 After weighing up the pros and cons, I decided that there wasn’t enough of a risk in Southeast Asia to warrant taking the tablets.
 I’ve spent almost 12 months of the last 24 in Southeast Asia and taking anti-malaria tablets for that amount of time would be horrible for my liver.

 I plan on taking anti-malaria tablets in South America and Africa, but I won’t be doing so in Southeast Asia.
-Instead, I cover myself in insect-repellent, cover up at night and use mosquito nets to keep safe.
+Instead, I smother myself in insect-repellent, cover up at night and use mosquito nets to keep safe.

 Other useful resources